 Difficulty sourcing is one of the biggest obstacles to creating a more diverse and inclusive workforce.
 It’s an uncomfortable truth that often gets overlooked.
 Talking about our willingness to embrace D&I, along with all the things we’re doing to make that happen – that’s the easy part.
 It’s much less easy to admit when those efforts don’t yield any new faces.

 Alone, internal recruiting won’t make your workforce more diverse.
-But internal recruiting can make your organization more inclusive by providing employees new opportunities, skills, and experience needed to grow their careers.
+But internal recruiting can make your organisation more inclusive by providing personnel new opportunities, skills, and experience needed to grow their careers.

 We should talk about the elephant in the room: arithmetic.
 Basic principles of math suggest that when we fill an empty role with an internal hire, we still have an empty role to fill.
 This is perhaps the biggest drawback to internal recruiting, and the reason why it isn’t more popular.
 Essentially, you’re filling two roles instead of one.

 That said, you can be reasonably sure your internal hire already knows the business inside and out.
 All else being equal, this gives him or her a leg up over an external candidate.
 Personnel also grow and develop new skills, meaning someone you hired for an entry level position may be a great fit for something more advanced.
 Entry level positions are typically faster and cheaper to fill than something higher up the ladder.

 Many of the same software applications you use for external recruitment can help to improve the effectiveness of internal recruitment.